ArslanS1997/AISQLTrainer/frontend/README.md

-# SQL Tutor AI Frontend
+# SQL Trainer AI Frontend

-A modern, responsive React frontend for the SQL Tutor AI application that provides an interactive SQL learning experience.
+A modern, responsive React frontend for the SQL Trainer AI application that provides an interactive SQL learning experience.

 ## Features